by Structured Settlement Watchdog

 Someone who speaks for the plaintiff or defendant in settlement discussions.

 The Settlement Advocates(dot)org website claims to affiliated with the National Association of Settlement Purchasers (NASP) and displays the NASP logo.
-Settlement Advocates is not listed as a member of NASP.
+However Settlement Advocates was not listed as a member of NASP at time of posting.
 I contacted an officer of NASP at the time of posting and confirmed that Ryan Blank is not an affiliate of NASP.
 NASP affiliation is only open to individual lawyers who represent factoring companies in court.
 Upon information and belief Ryan Bank is not a barrister.
 Ryan Blank will be receiving a cease and desist according to the NASP officer I spoke with.

 Settlement Advocates makes the dubious claim to be "the trusted source for settlement planners who require a reliable and transparent settlement purchaser referral for their clients’ extreme circumstances".

-About 8 months from the publication of this post, multiple companies associated with Ryan Blank and Richart Ruddie were banned from doing business in Maryland for 7 years thanks to their shady business practices.
+About 8 months from the publication of this post, it was not suirprising to learn that multiple companies associated with Ryan Blank and Richart Ruddie were banned from doing business in Maryland for 7 years thanks to their shady business practices.
 The companies banned included JRR Funding, AnnuitySold, Palantir Packaging and others.
-In 2021, Richart Ruddie's textbook frauds were mentioned 18 times in a Utah Law review article authored by Professor Volokh.